SaiAkshay456/saiakshay-portfolio/README.md

 👋 Welcome to Portfolio!
 Hey there!
-I'm Sonakula Sai Akshay (Akki), a passionate full-stack developer 🚀 with expertise in MERN stack, AI-powered applications, and game development.
+I'm Sonakula Sai Akshay (Akki), a passionate full-stack developer 🚀 with expertise in MERN stack, AI-powered applications.
 I love turning ideas into reality through clean code, scalable architecture, and intuitive design.

 Whether it's building intelligent recruitment platforms, crafting emotion-based music recommenders, or diving into the world of game development, I enjoy every challenge that comes my way.
 I'm always eager to learn, experiment, and contribute to innovative projects.